Elegoo Mars 3 Resin 3D Printer Review

 6.6 Inch 4K Monochrome LCD

-The newest generation of small form factor resin 3D boasts some of the highest resolution displays found in any resin 3D printer.
-The Elegoo Mars 3 comes equipped with a 4K resolution panel compared to the 2K panel found in previous generation printers such as the Elegoo Mars 2.
-Elegoo boasts that this represents a 30% increase in the print resolution, which should translate to crisper details on resin prints.
-However, as the previous generation resin printers already produce outstanding prints, it is unknown whether this would translate to any real-world differences.
+ELEGOO boasts that this represents a 30% increase in the print resolution, which should translate to crisper details on resin prints.
+However, as the previous generation resin printers already produce outstanding prints, it is unknown whether this really translates to any real-world differences.

 Community Support